nodemcu/nodemcu-firmware/docs/en/modules/net.md

 #### Parameters
 - `event` string, which can be "connection", "reconnection", "disconnection", "receive" or "sent"
-- `function(net.socket, [string])` callback function.
+- `function(net.socket[, string])` callback function.
 The first parameter is the socket.
 If event is "receive", the second parameter is the received data as string.

 #### Returns
 `nil`